danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.setGlobalPrivacySettings.html" name="account.setGlobalPrivacySettings">Set global privacy settings: account.setGlobalPrivacySettings</a>

+* <a href="messages.setHistoryTTL.html" name="messages.setHistoryTTL">Set maximum Time-To-Live of all messages in the specified chat: messages.setHistoryTTL</a>

 * <a href="account.setContentSettings.html" name="account.setContentSettings">Set sensitive content settings (for viewing or hiding NSFW content): account.setContentSettings</a>

 * <a href="stickers.setStickerSetThumb.html" name="stickers.setStickerSetThumb">Set stickerset thumbnail: stickers.setStickerSetThumb</a>

 * <a href="messages.setBotCallbackAnswer.html" name="messages.setBotCallbackAnswer">Set the callback answer to a user button press (bots only): messages.setBotCallbackAnswer</a>

+* <a href="phone.saveDefaultGroupCallJoinAs.html" name="phone.saveDefaultGroupCallJoinAs">Set the default peer that will be used to join a group call in a specific dialog: phone.saveDefaultGroupCallJoinAs</a>

+* <a href="account.setAuthorizationTTL.html" name="account.setAuthorizationTTL">Set time-to-live of current session: account.setAuthorizationTTL</a>

 * <a href="messages.hidePeerSettingsBar.html" name="messages.hidePeerSettingsBar">Should be called after the user hides the report spam/add as contact bar of a new chat, effectively prevents the user from executing the actions specified in the peer's settings: messages.hidePeerSettingsBar</a>

 * <a href="messages.startBot.html" name="messages.startBot">Start a conversation with a bot using a deep linking parameter: messages.startBot</a>

+* <a href="phone.startScheduledGroupCall.html" name="phone.startScheduledGroupCall">Start a scheduled group call: phone.startScheduledGroupCall</a>

+* <a href="phone.toggleGroupCallRecord.html" name="phone.toggleGroupCallRecord">Start or stop recording a group call: the recorded audio and video streams will be automatically sent to Saved messages (the chat with ourselves): phone.toggleGroupCallRecord</a>

+* <a href="phone.joinGroupCallPresentation.html" name="phone.joinGroupCallPresentation">Start screen sharing in a call: phone.joinGroupCallPresentation</a>

 * <a href="contacts.blockFromReplies.html" name="contacts.blockFromReplies">Stop getting notifications about thread replies of a certain user in @replies: contacts.blockFromReplies</a>

+* <a href="phone.leaveGroupCallPresentation.html" name="phone.leaveGroupCallPresentation">Stop screen sharing in a group call: phone.leaveGroupCallPresentation</a>

 * <a href="payments.validateRequestedInfo.html" name="payments.validateRequestedInfo">Submit requested order information for validation: payments.validateRequestedInfo</a>

+* <a href="phone.toggleGroupCallStartSubscription.html" name="phone.toggleGroupCallStartSubscription">Subscribe or unsubscribe to a scheduled group call: phone.toggleGroupCallStartSubscription</a>

+* <a href="stickers.suggestShortName.html" name="stickers.suggestShortName">Suggests a short name for a given stickerpack name: stickers.suggestShortName</a>

+* <a href="phone.discardGroupCall.html" name="phone.discardGroupCall">Terminate a group call: phone.discardGroupCall</a>

 * <a href="auth.resetAuthorizations.html" name="auth.resetAuthorizations">Terminates all user's authorized sessions except for the current one: auth.resetAuthorizations</a>